ShreyasMalakarjunPatil/modular-NNs/README.md

 ## Training commands

-The code is divided into 2 directories, one for learning Boolean functions and the second to learn the MNIST based hierarchical and modular task.
+The code is divided into 4 directories, one for learning Boolean functions (boolean), the second to learn the MNIST based task (mnist), third for multi-task learning experiment and fourth for the experiments with module input size.
 To run the training scripts please move into the respective directories.

 ### Training on Boolean functions